NEW YORK – No, that's not Marilyn Monroe walking down the beach, but it sure looks like her.

 Keister also recommends the single shoulder strap one-pieces, a holdover from last season's '80s trend.

-So whether you cover it up or let it all hang out this summer, do it with pride.
+Whether you cover it up or let it all hang out this summer, do it with pride.
 As Keister says, summer is a happy season.
 And with this year's varied swimsuit selection, body-image hang-ups are no excuse to stay indoors.